-The polar pattern of a microphone is the variation in sensitivity 360 degrees around the microphone head.
+Microphone directionality is the variation in sensitivity 360 degrees around the head of a microphone.

 There are a variety of polar patterns found in microphone design including:

 Omni Directional: Omni microphones pick up sounds equally in all directions.
-They are great for recording room ambience and capturing group vocals.
+They are great for recording room ambiance and capturing group vocals.

 Bi-Directional (Figure-Eight): Bi-directional microphones pick up sound in two directions; in front of and behind the microphone, with rejection from both sides.

-Hyper Cardioid: Hyper cardioid microphones have a narrower pickup pattern than cardioid, but also have more rear pickup than super cardioid.
+Hyper Cardioid Directional: Hyper cardioid microphones have a narrow pickup pattern, but also have some rear pickup.

-Super Cardioid: Super cardioid microphones have a narrower pickup pattern than cardioid, but also have a tighter rear pickup than hyper cardioid.
+Super-Cardioid Directional: Super cardioid microphones have a narrow pickup pattern like a hyper-cardioid, but with a tighter rear pickup.